|Nutritional Guidelines (per serving)|

 This meatless, low-fat lasagna is chock full of colorful vegetables, making this a healthy and nutritious supper dish.
 You can even prepare this vegetable lasagna ahead of time and refrigerate it until you're ready to cook.
-If you do, let the lasagna stand at room temperature for 20-30 minutes before placing it in the oven.
+If you do, let the lasagna stand at room temperature for 20 to 30 minutes before placing it in the oven.

 - 1 medium onion (finely chopped)